A guide to boosting your UK State Pension, at the lowest cost

 - Q: How many years do I need for a full State Pension?

-- Q: Can I fill gaps after I turn 66?
+- Q: Can I fill gaps after I reach State Pension age?

 - A: Yes, you have up to 6 years after your reaching State Pension age to apply for back-dated payments.